 The second step of uploading videos involves adding your YouTube title and description.

 When writing your video title, be sure to check out some of the current titles for other top ranking videos.
 (As a bonus, this step will also help you in the content ideation stage!)

 Imagine you are running an eCommerce store that sells craft supplies.
 Here you can see some of the titles that appear for “best knitting yarn.”

 Like your YouTube channel description, you’ll notice that there is a limit to how many characters appear in the video description of search engine results.

 In the same way, if your video appears directly in Google search results, there will be a limit on the number of characters shown.

 Make sure you have the most important details of your video in the first 160 characters of the video description.

 CTA’s are another important factor to consider in your video descriptions.

 Think back to the goals of your YouTube channel.
 What action do you want people to take?
 If it’s visiting your website and purchasing a product from you, give them the link to do so.

-Here you can see the full description for the video by Lion Brand Yarn pictured above; it has a link for consumers to go and purchase each type of yarn mentioned in the video:
+Here you can see the full description for the video by Lion Brand Yarn pictured above; it has a clear call to action and a link for consumers to go and purchase each type of yarn mentioned in the video: